jduanen/PrcDisplay/README.md

 * make Kicad schematics for everything and add them to this repo
 * DRY up the config code in PrcDisplay.ino
+* do zeroconf trick and use symbolic name (as opposed to IP address) to connect to device
 * V2 features
   - battery level
   - Audio input